Explicit Business Writing with Additional Training

-This course was developed for an MBA program.
+This thorough business writing course was developed for an MBA program.
 It is taught by Dr. Robert Hogan, director of the Business Writing Center and past professor in two colleges of business.
 You study Dr. Hogan’s book, Explicit Business Writing: Best Practices for the Twenty-First Century.

 The Explicit Business Writing with Additional Training course is our most comprehensive and in-depth business writing course.
 This competency-based course teaches the best practices professionals must master to write clear, effective, professional business documents, including email, memos, letters, and reports.

 The course includes a free copy of Dr. Hogan’s textbook.
-Dr. Hogan will evaluate your work and coach you through mastering each subject.
+Dr. Hogan will evaluate your work and coach you through mastering business writing skills.
 He teaches a structured approach that will make writing easier, ensure your writing is clear and professional, and guide your readers through your content.

 - You will be able to write clear, well-organized business documents your readers will easily understand.

-- You will know how to find the right balance between too much and too little in your business documents and between too casual and overly formal writing.
+- You will know how to find the right balance between too much and too little in your business writing and between too casual and overly formal writing.

 - You will be able to avoid the easily corrected errors that can make you look ill-prepared.

-- You will understand the best practices for writing high-quality, professional business documents.
+- You will understand the best practices for writing high-quality, professional business writing.

 How It Works